RemoteTechnologiesGroup/RemoteTech/CONTRIBUTING.md

-Contributing to RemoteTech2
+Contributing to RemoteTech
 ===========

-Thank you for helping make RemoteTech2 better!
+Thank you for helping make RemoteTech better!
 We'd like this to be a community effort.
 However, we do have a few rules we need you to follow in order to keep things running smoothly, whether you're reporting a bug or submitting code.

 Bug Reports
 -----------